 In this tutorial I’ll show you basic beauty retouching techniques that will help you enhance a portrait image.
-You will learn how to clear blemishes from the skin, how to apply makeup and enhance feature like the eyes or lips.
+You will learn how to clear blemishes from the skin, how to apply makeup and enhance features like the eyes or lips.
 Going beyond the “normal” retouching process we will show you how to add more glamour to your portrait by adding eyelids jewels using stock images.

 Retouching a portrait is all about enhancing features like the eyes, lips and skin without making them look fake.
 To achieve that we will use the Dodge/Burn tools to reshape the lighting on the hair to give more volume and on the eyes and lips to make them more attractive.